Chap 22 The Climax at

 her grip on freedom, not just for Vietnam, but for herself too.
 My

-being in an active war zone, downtime.
+can consider being in an active war zone, downtime.
 Actually, we did.
 Mac survived Loc Ninh.
 He

 completed his tour of duty in Vietnam in January.
 After completely his